embatty/KL_2025/course_modules_2025/EnvironmentAndCommandLine.md

 ## Download the course data files <a name="downloads"></a>

-Download the course data files from [link]() and put them in a folder that you can see in your command line terminal.
+Download the course data files from [this link](https://drive.google.com/drive/folders/1HhF6K61-2zvSkkDtfu9ixpqknHEJ_cur?usp=sharing), unzip the files and put them in a folder that you can see in your command line terminal.
+For all future practicals you will need to navigate to this directory.
-(instructions for windows go here).

 All the course data is in the `course_data_2025` directory.
 Inside this directory there is a subdirectory for each module which contains the data you will need to run the practical exercises for each module.
 The raw data you need is in the `data` subdirectory.
 There is also a subdirectory named `outputs` which has the output files produced in each module - if you have any trouble running any of the steps of the practical, you can look at the output anyway.